reaskearth/parametrics/wind_at_location/README.md

 - **locations.csv:**
   A sample CSV file containing location data (latitude, longitude, and an ID).
 Modify this file with your actual locations.
 - **Output Files:**
-  The processed results are saved as CSV and Parquet files.
+  The processed results and meta data are saved as CSV and Parquet files.
 - **API_WaL.Rproj:**
   R project file to set your working directory.